 These sessions provide a good opportunity to role-play with actors and receive constructive feedback during your 4th year.
-We hope these will develop your consultation skills and also enable you to start thinking about how you might investigate and manage patients.
-This should help you in real-life situations with patients as an FY doctor and also in preparation for OSCE examinations.
+We hope these will help develop your consultation skills and also enable you to start thinking about how you might investigate and manage patients.
+This should help you in real-life situations with patients, as a FY doctor and in preparation for OSCE examinations.

 These sessions are facilitated by General Practitioners who are experienced in communicating and consulting with patients and also have clinical knowledge and practical wisdom to share regarding the reality of working as a doctor.
+Please as always treat them with respect and arrive on time.